Marine Conservation

 www.seafriends.org.nz/issues/cons/marine.htm

 To save the sea is quite different from saving wildlife on land.
 The sea is such a unique place, so strange, and most of it has been left relatively undisturbed.
 Marine reserves are one of the ways to reduce threats to the sea.
 To create a marine reserve should be easy, but our ignorance of the sea and how to protect it, has caused some failures from which we should learn.
 Learn to do the right things for the right reasons.
-Unfortunately the science of marine conservation is replete with untested myths and fallacies that prevent us from finding the right solutions.
+Unfortunately the science of marine conservation is replete with untested myths , fallacies and lies that prevent us from finding the right solutions.

 .